plusjade/hopjoy/pages/environments/web-browser.md

 "A web browser is a software application for retrieving, presenting, and traversing information resources on the World Wide Web" - wikipedia.

 Web browsers have a set of languages they can understand.
-It follows then that to make a web-app that runs in a web-browser, you'd use languages the browser can understand.
-The three main languages browsers understand are:
+To make a web-app that runs in a web-browser, you should use languages the browser can understand.
+Browsers understand three main languages:

 - HTML
 - CSS